Tenza/configurations/ArchLinux Installation/4 - Installations.md

 ###### Without Encryption

 The `resume` kernel parameter is the `partition` where the swapfile is located, not the swapfile itself.
+The `resume_offset` kernel parameter can be omitted if using a swap partition.

 <pre>
 nano /etc/default/grub